juxhouse/bela-resources/API.md

 String.
 A primary key for elements.

-A path is composed of two or more segments separated by the pipe character "|".
-The pipe character is used instead of the more common slash "/" character so that you can use slashes as part of your segments without having to escape them.
+A path is composed of two or more segments separated by slash.
+You cannot have slash as a character in a path segment.

 Path segments are case-sensitive: "getName()" and "getname()" are NOT the same.